HADJADJDAOUD/simpleRagApp/README.md

 Augmented Generation: Using an LLM (e.g., GPT) to generate answers based on the retrieved content.

 Unlike a standard chatbot, RAG provides accurate, context-aware responses by first searching your document before generating an answer.

+it uses hugging_face model and for localy models_its under development

 🚀 Features